mbahvw/kit-katacoda-scenarios/kubectl-advance/step2.md

 -  `ca-cert ( to Print the PEM CA cert of the current cluster)`

-As you can see in that, there are many plugin that could make your life as administrator simpler and easier.
+As you can see in that, there are many plugins that could make your life as administrator simpler and easier.
+So, explore them